TheEliForbes/cronus-monitoring/README.md

          sudo ./init.sh

-4. Tiller may take a bit to set up, and therefore helm installation may fail, try again with the following script
+3.1.
+Tiller may take a bit to set up, so Helm Chart installation may fail.
+Try again with the following script

          sudo ./create.sh

-5. Verify Kube-State-Metrics' Prometheus endpoint is operational
+4. Verify Kube-State-Metrics' Prometheus endpoint is operational

          ./curl.sh

-6. Verify InfluxDB is operational, and receiving data from Telegraf
+5. Verify InfluxDB is operational, and receiving data from Telegraf

          ./query.sh

-7. Now that the stack is set up, define the TICKscripts
+6. Now that the stack is set up, define the TICKscripts

-        7.1 `./copyTickScripts.sh`
+        6.1 `./copyTickScripts.sh`

-        7.2 `./defineTickTasks.sh`
+        6.2 `./defineTickTasks.sh`

-        7.2.1 If that doesn't work, follow the below.
+        6.2.1 If that doesn't work, follow the below.

-        7.2.2 `./connectToKapacitorContainer.sh`
+        6.2.2 `./connectToKapacitorContainer.sh`

-        7.2.3 `chmod +x TICKscripts/defineTasks.sh`
+        6.2.3 `chmod +x TICKscripts/defineTasks.sh`

-        7.2.4 `./TICKscripts/defineTasks.sh`
+        6.2.4 `./TICKscripts/defineTasks.sh`

 ## Usage